 Until August 2016 when it was split into three distinct businesses, Asciano was the largest Australian freight logistics company, operating in railway freight, road transport, port operations, warehousing and stevedoring.

-While Asciano was focused on implementing a number of health and safety improvements that were beginning to show signs of positive change, the CEO and General Manager of Health, Safety & Environment (HSE) were concerned that the organisation’s leadership was not fully engaged or suitably skilled to support the cultural changes required.
+While Asciano was focused on implementing a number of health and safety improvements that were beginning to show signs of positive change, the CEO and General Manager of Health, Safety & Environment (HSE) was concerned that the organisation’s leadership was not fully engaged or suitably skilled to support the cultural changes required.

 After undertaking a global search, Asciano selected Interchange to design a bespoke culture-change program which could be rolled out in creative ways.
 Development of this program required us to identify key leadership behaviours, suggest better ways of managing health and safety, and ensure effective implementation of these new behaviours.